Painting Over Dark Colors: Tips for Full Coverage

-Have you ever tried to paint over a dark wall color and ended up with a patchy, uneven result no matter how many coats you applied?
-Dark colors can be tricky to cover fully, but with the right technique and patience, you can achieve an opaque, uniform finish.
-The key is using a primer, applying multiple thin coats, and choosing a paint formula suited for the job.
-If you follow these tips, you'll be well on your way to transforming that brooding burgundy or navy blue wall into your color of choice.
-Read on to learn how to bid farewell to those dark walls for good.
+Have you ever tried painting over a dark wall color, only to end up with a patchy, uneven finish no matter how many coats you applied?
+Covering deep colors can be challenging, but with the right approach you can achieve a smooth, uniform result.
+The keys are using primer, applying multiple thin coats, and choosing a paint formula designed for the job.
+With a little patience and preparation, you can transform those brooding burgundy or navy blue walls into the color of your choice.
+Let’s walk through the steps to say goodbye to dark walls for good.

 Assessing the Current Paint Color

-The first step is determining how dark the existing color actually is.
-Hold up a piece of white paper or cardboard next to the wall to see how much it contrasts.
-The more it contrasts, the darker the color.
+Start by evaluating how dark the existing color truly is.
+Hold a piece of white paper or cardboard against the wall to gauge contrast.
+The greater the contrast, the darker the color will be to cover.

-- For deeper, richer colors like burgundies or navies, you may need to apply a primer first.
-A primer creates a smooth base for the new paint to adhere to and helps with coverage.
+- For very dark colors like burgundy or navy, apply a primer first.
+Primer creates a smooth base for the new paint and improves coverage.

-- For medium to dark shades, you'll typically need at least two coats of new paint for full, even coverage.
-Sometimes three coats are needed, especially when painting over a glossy finish.
+- For medium to dark shades, plan on at least two coats of new paint.
+Three coats may be needed, especially when covering glossy finishes.

-- When choosing a new color, go at least two shades lighter than what you have now.
-So if you have a deep forest green, choose a sage or mint green.
-This helps ensure you'll get good coverage in fewer coats.
+- When choosing a new color, select one at least two shades lighter than your current walls.
+For example, replace a deep forest green with a sage or mint green to achieve better coverage in fewer coats.

 Choosing the Right Primer

-For the best results, opt for a pigmented primer, like Sherwin Williams’ Multi-Surface Primer or Zinsser’s Cover Stain.
-These are heavily pigmented to block stains and dark colors.
-Compared to regular primer, pigmented primers may cost a bit more but will save you time, effort and money in the long run.
+Opt for pigmented primers like Sherwin Williams’ Multi-Surface Primer or Zinsser’s Cover Stain.
+These heavy-duty formulas are designed to block stains and cover dark shades effectively.
+Though they cost a bit more than standard primers, they save time, effort, and money in the long run.

-Make sure to clean and lightly sand the walls before applying any primer.
-This helps the primer adhere better.
-Then apply at least two coats of primer, waiting 2-4 hours between coats.
+Clean and lightly sand the walls before priming to ensure strong adhesion.
+Apply at least two coats of primer, allowing 2–4 hours of drying time between each.

 Picking the Correct Paint Sheen